KQM-git/TCL/characters/geo/gorou.md

 {% tab title="Ascension 4" %}
 ### **A Favor Repaid**

-Gorou receives the following DMG Bonuses to his attacks based on his DEF:
+Gorou receives the following DMG Bonuses to his attacks based on his DEF:\
-* **Inuzaka All-Round Defense**: Skill DMG increased by 156% of DEF
+• **Inuzaka All-Round Defense**: Skill DMG increased by 156% of DEF\
-* **Juuga: Forward Unto Victory**: Skill DMG and Crystal Collapse DMG increased by 15.6% of DEF
+• **Juuga: Forward Unto Victory**: Skill DMG and Crystal Collapse DMG increased by 15.6% of DEF
 {% endtab %}
 {% endtabs %}